Abhishek-B-R/NameHunt/README.md

     ↓
 Try official registrar APIs (fastest + reliable)
     ↓
-If unavailable, spawn `curl` processes for HTTP calls
+If unavailable, fallback to Playwright for scraping
     ↓
-If still unavailable, fallback to Puppeteer for scraping
-    ↓
-Aggregate all prices → Sort ascending → Return to frontend
+Aggregate all prices → Return to frontend
 ```